 d.
 Any lawyer you consult should make you check for cover.

 e.
 If you don’t have insurance, can you get funding and / or pay for advice.
-If not, think about why you are contacting a lawyer and instead look for free sources of information / advice (I have given some below).
+If not, think about why you are contacting a lawyer and instead look for free sources of information / advice (we have set some out below).

 3. What do you want help with / the employment lawyer to do?

-b.
-Is it just advice.
-Do you want them to engage with your employer, bring a claim in the employment tribunal etc.
+- Is it just advice?
+Do you want them to negotiate with your employer?
+Bring a claim in the employment tribunal?

 4. Can you make the claim you are considering?

-b.
-Is your claim in time?
+- Is your claim in time?
 The time limit is often 3 months less 1 day.
-For example, if your employment ended on the 15th of January 2016, the deadline to start Early Acas Conciliation would be the 14th of April 2016.
+For example, if your employment ended on the 15th of January 2022, the deadline to start Early Acas Conciliation would be the 14th of April 2022.

 5. Do you have all the documents collated and ready to share?

-* This can be a stressful process, my aim is to reduce that stress by providing key information.
+- This can be a stressful process, our aim is to reduce that stress by providing key information.

-* A list of sources (many free) of advice can be found here.
+- A list of potential sources of advice can be found here.

 This blog is for information purposes only.
 Nothing should be relied upon as a substitute for legal advice and nothing written should be construed as legal advice or perceived as creating a lawyer-client relationship.